toussaintvla/jenkins-cloudformation-example/README.md

 - This IAM role must also have an established trust relationship to the Shared Services account.
 In this case, the Jenkins Agent will be granted the ability to assume the role of the particular target account from the Shared Services account.
 See the images below.

 ![Image: img/pic-01.png](img/pic-01.png)
-*Figure 2.
+*Figure 2a.
 Create and IAM Role and Enter the Account ID of the Shared Services account*

 ![Image: img/pic-02.png](img/pic-02.png)
-*Figure 3.
+*Figure 2b.
 Create IAM Policy with CloudFormation and S3 actions*

 ![Image: img/pic-03.png](img/pic-03.png)
-*Figure 4.
+*Figure 2c.
 Review IAM Policy*

 ![Image: img/pic-04.png](img/pic-04.png)
-*Figure 5.
+*Figure 2d.
 Attach IAM Policy to IAM Role and complete IAM role creation*

 ## Create AWS ECR Repository

 - This command will create an AWS ECR Repository and will reference the `ecr-permission-policy.json` that will allow permissions to push and pull images.
-You must update the ecr-permission-policy.json with the AWS Account ID.
+You must update the ecr-permission-policy.json with the AWS Account ID before executing the script.

 ```json
 {